-Here, we take a closer look at some of the women who boarded the Mayflower, and their origins in England.
+Here, we take a closer look at some of the women and girls who boarded the Mayflower, and their origins in England.
 You can explore more of the Mayflower Story here and explore all the passengers origins in our interactive guide.

 Susanna gave birth to Peregrine while the ship was anchored in Cape Cod in late November 1620 (she also travelled with a fiver-year-old son called Resolved as well).
 Peregrine would become known as the ‘first born child of New England’ and become a prominent farmer and military captain.
 Susanna’s husband William would sadly die weeks months later in February 1621.

 Susanna, now with a newborn son and a five-year-old to care for, was the only widow who survived that perishing first winter in the New World and one of five women to do so - the others being Elizabeth Hopkins, Mary Brewster, Eleanor Billington and Katherine Carver - who sadly died in May 1621.

 These four women, together with young daughters and male and female servants, would go on to cook the first iconic Thanksgiving feast.